henriquels25/redux-oidc-sample/README.md

 **Username**: janedoe@mock.com <br/>
 **Password**: EC5tX7<x/n'[#'UH

+The access token expiration time is set to 5 minutes and the silent refresh in enabled in this application.

 ## Mock Authorization Server
 This project uses [oauth2-mock-server](https://github.com/axa-group/oauth2-mock-server) as a mock authorization server in order to have a working local profile.